-A JSCalendar object is a JSON object, which MUST be valid I-JSON (a stricter subset of JSON), as specified in [RFC8259].
+A JSCalendar object is a JSON object [RFC8259], which MUST be valid I-JSON (a stricter subset of JSON) [RFC7493].
 Property names and values are case-sensitive.

 The object has a collection of properties, as specified in the following sections.
 Properties are specified as being either mandatory or optional.
 Optional properties may have a default value, if explicitly specified in the property definition.